All Good Children

 Don't dare miss Dayna Ingram's dark and comical novella:

 Eat Your Heart Out

 A breakneck tale of kick-ass, wise-ass, sexy-ass lesbians and zombies, Eat Your Heart Out opens on what promises to be another tediously annoying day at Ashbee's Furniture Outlet.
 Then the strip-mall calm of Nowhere, Ohio, is shattered by the sudden, simultaneous appearance of Renni Ramirez-hyper-competent star of the beloved Rising Evil B-movie franchise-and actual zombies, leaving Ashbee's hapless staff and Renni trapped behind an automatic door they can't lock.
 Can failed creative-writing student/apprentice store manager/eagle-eyed markswoman Devin escape the besieged furniture store to rescue her girlfriend?
 Will Renni's experience slaughtering motion-captured CGI monsters save the day before the army bombs the town?
 Once bitten, how many zombies can a person expect to take out before succumbing to infection?
 Who is the mysterious Deus Ex Machina, and what is he doing with that bone saw?
-All of these questions and more whisper behind the scream of the single most important thing Devin needs to know in order to survive: is Renni a top or a bottom?
+All these questions and more whisper behind the scream of the most important thing Devin needs to know to survive: is Renni a top or a bottom?

 Paperback, 132 pages